Skip to main content

 • foundation principles for coding qualitative data

-• how coding generates reflective analytic memos
+• how coding can generate visual displays and reflective analytic memos